Code-Institute-Submissions/gillyshop/README.md

 ### Search page test:

 - Check searching for a term redirects you to products with that word in their title or description
+- Check search terms that don't exist show an alert message

 Result - test passed